a-schild/Zabbix-HyperV-Templates/README.md

 # Zabbix Agent Templates for Hyper-V monitoring

+## Note
+This repository is not supported anymore!
+Some issues were fixed here https://github.com/a-schild/Zabbix-HyperV-Templates

 ## Description
 Simple Hyper-V Guest and Host templates.
 Compatible with Zabbix Server 2.0